vhartikainen/protecting-workloads-workshop/docs/inspector-sm/build.md

 ## Environment setup

 !!! info "For those who have completed the Web Application Firewall round"
     __If you have completed the Web Application Firewall round, this round uses the same environment.
-If you have not deleted the AWS CloudFormation stack, you can click [here](./assess.md) to proceed to the Assess Phase.__
+If you have not deleted the AWS CloudFormation stack from the Web Application Firewall round, you can click [here](./assess.md) to proceed to the Assess Phase.__
 ---

+!!! info "Note About Workshop and AWS Account"
+    __We strongly recommend that you use a non-production AWS account for this workshop such as a training, sandbox or personal account.__
+---

 To setup the workshop environment, launch the CloudFormation stack below in the preferred AWS region using the "Deploy to AWS" links below.
 This will automatically take you to the console to run the template.

-!!! info "Note About Workshop and AWS Account"
-    __We stronly recommend that you use a non-production AWS account for this workshop such as a training, sandbox or personal account.__

----

 **US West 2 (Oregon)** &nbsp; &nbsp; &nbsp; &nbsp;
 <a href="https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=pww&templateURL=https://s3.amazonaws.com/protecting-workloads-workshop/public/artifacts/pww-workshop-env-build.yml" target="_blank">![Deploy in us-est-2](/images/deploy-to-aws.png)</a>